 If you think you don’t like whole grains, ask yourself if you like popcorn or oatmeal or granola.
 Those are whole grain too!
 Whole grains include whole-wheat flour products, whole rye flour products, popcorn, many tortilla chips, corn tortillas, brown rice, steel cut and rolled and quick-cooking oats, quinoa, millet, and more.
 (Technically, I think a couple of those might be seeds derived from grasses, but potato-pot-ah-to.)

-Other stuff.
-For primarily religious reasons, I don’t use alcohol, coffee, or tea (see source 2), so some of the recipes I post here may have originally contained alcohol but been modified for my kitchen.
-I also try not to eat desserts frequently…with varying success and motivation…
+- Other stuff.
+For primarily religious reasons, I don't use alcohol, coffee, or tea (see source 2), so some of the recipes I post here may have originally contained alcohol but been modified for my kitchen.

-Avoid being too hard on myself and others.
-Almost without exception, every time I tell someone that I studied dietetics, he or she will say, “I could use some help with that” or “maybe you could give me a few pointers” or “you wouldn’t want to eat at my house!”
-What they don’t know is that I believe food should be enjoyed, not prescribed.
+- Avoid being too hard on myself and others.
+Almost without exception, every time I tell someone that I studied dietetics, he or she will say, "I could use some help with that" or "maybe you could give me a few pointers" or "you wouldn't want to eat at my house!"
+What they don't know is that I believe food should be enjoyed, not prescribed.
 (I think and hope most dietitians feel this way too.)
 Of course I want to eat well and feel well, but I am not militant.
 Part of eating and feeling well is eating the foods you like to eat, sharing them with people you love, and not having a guilt complex.
 Despite the name, “dietetics,” I was told all through my education that diets, particularly fad diets for weight loss, are not effective or beneficial.
 Gluten-free diets for people with celiac disease or special diets for people with renal disease are of course necessary and suitable.
 Weight loss diets, however, are a whole different species – a dangerous species that can lead to muscle loss, slowed metabolism, damaged self esteem, and stress to the body and mind.
-I thoroughly believe in Intuitive Eating, which in a very tiny nutshell is this: eat when you’re hungry, and stop when you’re satisfied; by following these internal cues, you will settle on a healthy body weight that is right for you, even if it is heavier than the weight you might idealize.
+I thoroughly believe in Intuitive Eating, which is about getting off the diet train, learning to tune in to your body, and making peace with food of all kinds.
 There are many resources on Intuitive Eating, my favorite being the original book of that title by Evelyn Tribole and Elyse Resch.
-(Here is a link: Intuitive Eating) Nutrition is important to me, but it is not the most important thing.
+(Here is a link: Intuitive Eating on Amazon) Nutrition is important to me, but it is not the most important thing.
 I feel very much at peace with enjoying both highly nutritious foods and not-so-nutritious foods because I think both are beneficial to my overall wellbeing.
 I hope that you can find similar ease with food.